Pirate FlagPirates and PrivateersPirate Flag

 Worse Things Happen at Sea!: A Tale of Pirates, Poison, and Monsters

-By Alan Snow
+by Alan Snow

-Atheneum Books for Young Readers, 2013, print ISBN 978-0-689-87049-1, $17.99
+Atheneum Books for Young Readers, 2013, ISBN 978-0-689-87049-1, US $17.99

 The instant you open this book you realize this is not your typical pirate adventure, not when it involves Boxtrolls, White English Cheeses, Shopping Birds, and Trotting Badgers.
 Nor are the pirates, both rats and humans, involved in typical pirate tasks.
 No, they run the Ratbridge Nautical Laundry, and the moment they hoist the Countess Grogforth’s unmentionables high enough for all to see, they find themselves in a lot of hot water.
 When a lawsuit is filed, Arthur and Grandfather, the pirates’ friends, enlist the help of Mr. Willbury, but the rigged trial means innocence matters little.
 The judge finds the pirates guilty, and the only way to make this problem disappear is to come up with 10,000 groats within six months.
 If they don’t, they’ll be imprisoned for a very long time.